bronzdoc/orbi/README.md

 ## Contributing

-Contributions are greatly appreciated
+Contributions are greatly appreciated, and encouraged

-$ go get github.com/onsi/ginkgo/ginkgo
-$ go get github.com/onsi/gomega